 Property Experts Owe A Duty Of Care

-As a trained property expert, an Estate Agent owes a heighted duty of care to its client for the advice and expertise provided.
-The onus is therefore on the Agent to act in a professional and transparent manner in the services they provide.
+As a trained property expert, an Estate Agent owes a heightened duty of care to its client for the advice and expertise provided.
+The onus is therefore on the Agent to act professionally and transparently in the services they provide.

 Should a client feel that the services or advice provided may have breached that duty of care, and in turn they have suffered a financial loss, they are likely to pursue a Professional Liability claim against the Agent.